lineten/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] No hardcoded secrets
 - [ ] Credentials stored in approved secret store
 - [ ] Least privilege applied where applicable
-- [ ] No sensitive data exposed in logs

 ### Dependencies & Code